I took my kids to Jerusalem.

 But chances are it won’t go down that way.

-And in 15 years, we’ll be back in Jerusalem again at the Western Wall, and I’ll be standing with the other mothers holding my breath and trembling in fear and in awe at the sight of my little boy in uniform.
-The pimply kids with guns on their backs are the modern day heroes of Israel, as it has been throughout the generations where we fight and struggle for our existence in our land.
+And in 15 years, we’ll be back in Jerusalem again at the Western Wall, and I’ll be standing with the other mothers holding my breath and trembling in fear and in awe at the sight of my little boy — and my little girl — in uniform.
+The pimply kids with guns on their backs are the modern day heroes of Israel.

-And I wonder if he’ll still be sleeping with the stuffed camel we bought at the shuk.
+And I wonder if they’ll still be sleeping with the stuffed camels we bought at the shuk that day.